photography by PAUL HARMON

 ANNE MARIE WIRTH CAUCHON editor

-Anne Marie Spidahl is Editor-in-Chief of Stillpoint Magazine, and Creative Director of the PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, a PhD candidate in English and Comparative Literature at the University of Minnesota, and the author of the novel Nothing.
+Anne Marie Wirth Cauchon is Editor-in-Chief of Stillpoint Magazine, and Creative Director of the PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, a PhD candidate in English and Comparative Literature at the University of Minnesota, and the author of the novel Nothing.

 PAUL HARMON photographer

-Paul Harmon is an US born Australian film and television director and now fine art photographer.
+Paul Harmon is an US-born Australian film and television director and now fine art photographer.
 Before turning to photography he won an extensive number of awards as a social issues-based film maker and then continued to win awards and major nominations in just about every form of film making from feature length works through television dramatic series and documentaries.
-He finished his film life working in advertising both as an international award winning commercial TVC director and as an advertising agency creative director.
-Harmon now lives with his partner in country NSW where, for the last 5 years he has been solely committed to the practice of his photographic art.
+Harmon now lives with his partner in country NSW where he practices photography.
 He has been exhibited in numerous local photographic exhibitions in the Southern Highlands of NSW and received the Presidents Prize for Landscape at Head On 2017.